 Sodablasting can be used for cleaning timber, wood, oak beams, oak floors, doors, stairs & banisters, cars, boat hulls, masonry, and food processing equipment.
 Sodablasting can also be used to remove graffiti and to clean structural steel.
 Sodablasting is very effective for mold and fire/smoke damage cleanup as it cleans and deodorizes.
-Click here for more application information.
+Click here for more mobile blasting application information.

 Sodablasting is the process of propelling Sodium Bicarbonate (Baking Soda) with compressed air through a blast hose and out a blast nozzle.
 The unique properties of sodium bicarbonate allow it to remove paint, grease, mold, oil, soot, and other contaminants without damaging glass, chrome, and even thin sheet metal.
 It is also possible to sodablast other softer substrates such as fiberglass, wood, plastics, carbon fiber, aggregate just to name a few.
 There are no other blast medias that have these same characteristics.
 Sodium Bicarbonate is recognized by the US Food and Drug Administration as an A1 Cleaner, so a non-contaminated blast pot can blast food processing and food preparation equipment.
 One can maintain a pristine Sodablaster by never putting anything else but pure Sodium Bicarbonate in the blaster.

 - Remove Paint from Fiberglass

 - No Pitting